ShieldCommunity/api-template/README.md

 ## How to integrate
 You must have purchased NullCordX to have access to this broad and extensive API.
-Before nothing, remember that you need to change the path of the .jar file on the pom.xml file On top of that, you must know that the plugin will work only with NullCordX if you impl this events
+Before nothing, remember that you need to change the path of the .jar file on the build settings On top of that, you must know that the plugin will work only with NullCordX if you impl this events

 ## Official Downloads